 Maybe you’re already the proud pet parent of a precious little furball, but you’re longing for more furry love.
-Or maybe you want to get a guard dog for your house or apartment, but you’re not sure if the canine will fit properly with your finicky feline.
+Or maybe you want to get a guard dog for your house or apartment, but you’re unsure if the canine will fit in with your finicky feline.

-Both those situations beg the question: is there some ultimate dog breed which will suit life with a cat?
+Both those situations beg the question: is there some ultimate dog breed that will suit life with a cat?

 Cats and dogs are natural enemies.
-They have different nutritional needs, different behaviorisms, and you can’t train them to be obedient using the same strategies.
+They have different nutritional needs and behaviors, and you can’t train them to obey using the same strategies.

-However, this doesn’t mean that cats and dogs can’t get along.
-On the contrary – you can see plenty of pictures and videos of canines and felines acting friendly and being affectionate towards each other regardless of their predatory instincts and their usual natural intolerances.
+However, this doesn’t mean cats and dogs can’t get along.
+On the contrary, you can see plenty of pictures and videos of canines and felines acting friendly and affectionately towards each other regardless of their predatory instincts and usual natural intolerances.

-Interestingly, some dog breeds are more prone to becoming friends with cats than other breeds.
+Interestingly, some dog breeds are more likely to become friends with cats than others.

 Here’s our list of the best dog breeds for cats to get along with.